2023 Meets and Events

 About Our Meets and Events

-The San Diego Division holds monthly meetings and events, every second Saturday of the month, held at various times.
+The San Diego Division holds monthly meetings and events (12 times per year), every second Saturday of the month, held at various times.
 For your information, instead of naming our meetings, "Meetings", we call them "Meets".

-• Our Meets and Events include what we call Quarterly Meets (February, May, August, November) which can include Silent Auctions, Hobo Auctions, Clinics, Show & Tell, contests, swap meets, Bingo for Trains, raffles, door prizes and food.
-On the other months, private layout tours (open house style) and other events are offered for all our members.
+• Our Meets and Events include private model railroad layout tours, Quarterly Meets (Held February, May, August, November and can include Silent Auctions, Hobo Auctions, Clinics, Show & Tell, contests, swap meets, Bingo for Trains, raffles, door prizes and food) and other events.

 • To learn more about the San Diego Division, please feel free to attend one of our Meets or Events as a guest by contacting Rudy Spano, Membership Services, at (858) 761-1424, or email Rudy at membership.